postsharp/Metalama/README.md

 Unlike Roslyn source generators, PostSharp "Caravela":

- * can replace or enhance hand-written code (Roslyn code source generators are additive only),
+ * can replace or enhance hand-written code (Roslyn source generators are additive only),
  * allows you to write aspects (or code transformations):
      * in your main project (instead of a separate project),
      * using a simple and natural API (instead of using the complex Roslyn API).